younggyoseo/CQN/README.md

 ```

 Install RLBench and PyRep (latest versions at the date of July 10, 2024 should be used).
 Follow the guide in original repositories for (1) installing RLBench and PyRep and (2) enabling headless mode.
+(See README in [RLBench](https://github.com/stepjam/RLBench) \& [Robobase](https://github.com/robobase-org/robobase?tab=readme-ov-file#rlbench) for information on installing RLBench.)

 ```
 git clone https://github.com/stepjam/RLBench